 Thankfully, the world is now your oyster once again.
-Governments are slowly lifting restrictions on your favorite bucket-list destinations, and the skies begin to fill with planes once again.
+Governments have finally lifted most restrictions on your favorite bucket-list destinations, and the skies are beginning to fill with planes once again.
 Asia is one of the most spectacular regions for travel with its temperate weather, spectacular tropical scenery, friendly people, and vibrant history and culture.

 Little Steps Asia has explored some of the region’s hot spots that should be on the top of your bucket list.